Trouble in Waterlily

 Treasure

 - Moonwhisper: Caelynn Galanodel's longsword. +1 to attack rolls.
-In darkness (including magical darkness) and when in direct contact with the light of the moon this sword glows true moonlight.
+In darkness (including magical darkness) or when in direct contact with the light of the moon this sword glows true moonlight.
 Shines bright moonlight for 30ft, dim moonlight for 30ft.

 - Aramil's Spellbook: A tome of wizard spells and magic secrets